 Hydrothermal method to be tried with the usage of Ethylene Glycol (EG),

-sample to be prepared without the usage of EG with the optimised annealing parameters to investigate the effect of EG on the phase formed,
+sample to be prepared without the usage of EG with the optimised annealing parameters to investigate the effect of EG on the phase formation,

 further experimentation to remove the Manganese impurities.

-After optimisation of synthesis procedure to obtain pure phase, further work will involve the investigation of the photocatalytic activity of the synthesized NiMn2O4 NPs as nano photocatalyst in the degradation of organic pollutants such as methylene blue (MB), malachite green (MG) and Congo red (CR) under direct sunlight.
+After optimisation of synthesis procedure to obtain pure phase, further work will involves the investigation of the photocatalytic activity of the synthesized NiMn2O4 NPs as nano photocatalyst in the degradation of organic pollutants such as methylene blue (MB), Rhodamine B (RhB), Crystal Violet (CV), Malachite Green (MG), and Congo red (CR) using laboratory scale test reactor under Xenon lamp. .

 References